zwave-js/zwave-js-ui/docs/getting-started/rpi-docker-howto.md

+# Introduction
+This how gives steps to getting docker and zwavejs2mqtt working on a raspbery pi 4.

-In this example I am using a zwave hat on the pi, this will make it use /dev/ttyAMA0 If you use a USB zwave module your device will be be something like /dev/ttyUSB01, change your method as needed
+In this example I am using a zwave hat on the pi, this will make it use /dev/ttyAMA0.
+If you use a USB zwave module your device will be be something like /dev/ttyUSB01, change your serial port as appropriate.

 # Prepare Raspberry Pi
-	• Fit raZberry hat to pi, then plug in power
+Fit raZberry hat to pi, then plug in power
-	• Image Raspbian image and boot and logon (if you don't know how to do this, go find a pi and linux tutorial)
+Image Raspbian image and boot and logon (if you don't know how to do this, go find a pi and linux tutorial) login
-	• Sudo apt update
+`Sudo apt update
-	• Sudo apt upgrade
+Sudo apt upgrade`

 # Disable Bluetooth on pi4
  only needed if using pihat, see here for detailed why https://di-marco.net/blog/it/2020-06-06-paspberry_pi_3_4_and_0_w_serial_port_usage/
-  `sudo nano /boot/config.txt
+ `sudo nano /boot/config.txt`
  add following and save and exit
  `# Disable Bluetooth
-  `dtoverlay=disable-bt
+ dtoverlay=disable-bt`

-Install docker
+# Install docker
 	• curl -fsSL https://get.docker.com -o get-docker.sh
 	• sudo sh get-docker.sh
 	• sudo usermod -aG docker pi